twofold-rsc/twofold/sites/website/src/pages/docs/reference/use-optimistic-route.md

 # useOptimisticRoute

-The `useOptimisticRoute` hook lets client components to peek into the future state of the router.
+The `useOptimisticRoute` hook lets client components peek into the future state of the router.
 This hook is used to check if the router is transitioning, and if so what page is being loaded.

 ## Usage